Conqueror26/Appointment_Schedular/README.md

 # LOGOUT:
 If we click this we are redirected to the authentication page.

-# DESIGN:
+# DESIGN DECISIONS:

-->The frontend is done using REACT JS
+->The frontend is done using REACT JS.

-->The backend is done using Express NodeJS and MONGODB
+->The backend is done using Express,NodeJS and MONGODB.

 # Scalability concerns: